IMF's Lagarde denies wrongdoing in Tapie compensation probe

 The inquiry was launched in 2011 following a request from the then opposition Socialist Party.

-Lagarde is accused of overruling objections from advisers to settle the case with Tapie, who said Credit Lyonnais (CRLPp.PA) had defrauded him in the 1993 sale of his stake in sports clothing group Adidas (ADSGn.DE).
+Lagarde is accused of overruling objections from advisers to settle the case with Tapie, who said Credit Lyonnais had defrauded him in the 1993 sale of his stake in sports clothing group Adidas.

 "It (the arbitration) was the best solution at the time and I believe I made the right choice.
 There is nothing new in the case," Lagarde told France 2 television in an interview at the World Economic Forum in Davos.